seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Live with authority: so soon we shall drive back
 Of Alcibiades the approaches wild,
 Who, like a boar too savage, doth root up
-His country's peace.
+His country's peace. /

 **Second Senator**
-And shakes his threatening sword
+ / And shakes his threatening sword
-Against the walls of Athens.
+Against the walls of Athens. /

 **First Senator**
-Therefore, Timon,–
+/ Therefore, Timon,--

 **TIMON**
 Well, sir, I will; therefore, I will, sir; thus: